sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

        - Any process run by these users/groups are non-critical process, can be terminate by OOMD.
        - This setting is designed to protect critical system process.
     - Can terminate non-critical process run inside docker container:
-       - Any process run inside docker container are run by 'root' account.
+       - Any process run inside docker container are run by 'root' account. also will exist in container's cgroup.
-       - SONiC using supervisord to manage docker container process, OOMD can load critical process list from supervisord.
+       - SONiC using supervisord to manage docker container process, OOMD can get critical process list from supervisord.
     - Can set terminate policy:
        - Terminate user session or terminate user process.
        - The reason to terminate user session are: